 For the key or label portion of the X-header, use:

 - The recommended syntax for the X-rpcampaign ID value is:

 - The asterisks represent alphabetical characters for your company name, such as acme for Acme Corporation.
-You can use between 2 and 90 upper or lower case characters.
+You may use between 2 and 90 upper or lower case characters.
 For example:

 - The plus symbols represent a numerical, globally unique ID, meaning that it is unique to your company and the specific campaign.
 Date and time is effective, so we recommend it, but it’s important that the Matching ID is the same for all emails in the campaign.
 Please implement the date symbolically as yyyymmddhhmmss.
 You may use between 2 and 90 digits.
 For example:

 - The complete X-header Matching ID being added appears as:

 - When implementing the date and time in the X- value, make sure it is formatted with 0 fills.
 For example, 09/01/2003 01:02:03, not 9/1/2003 1:02:03.

 - Hyphens, periods, and other special characters are not allowed.

 - You may include underscores in your matching ID only after the last alphabetical character.
 For example: